-Awarded for two years, this scholarship is worth approximately \$7,000.
-During two years, \$1,750 per semester is awarded toward the out-of-state portion of tuition.
-To be considered, applicants must have an admissions index score of at least 117, a minimum 3.5 GPA, and a minimum ACT score of 25 or SAT score of 1130.
+Awarded for two years, this scholarship awards full tuition each semester for four semesters.
+To be considered, applicants must have an admissions index score of 125 or higher.
 This award applies only to undergraduate coursework.
-To remain eligible for this scholarship, a student must enroll for and complete at least 15 credits each semester, for a total of 30 credits per year, and achieve a 3.5 GPA at the end of each academic year.
+To remain eligible for this scholarship, a student must enroll for and complete at least 12 credits each semester, for a total of 24 credits per year.